Get instant quote

 Is Delrin plastic hard or soft?

-Delrin is slightly harder than types of acetyl plastic.
+Delrin is slightly harder than other acetal (POM) plastics.

 How durable is Delrin?